-When you sustain an injury — whether it’s a twisted ankle, pulled muscle or what you think could be a broken bone — it’s crucial that you get a proper diagnosis of the problem before getting back to intense physical activity.
+When you sustain a severe injury — whether it’s a twisted ankle, pulled muscle or what you think could be a broken bone — it’s crucial that you get a proper diagnosis of the problem before getting back to intense physical activity.
 Although people often use terms like “sprains,” “strains” and “twists” interchangeably, these terms actually signify distinct medical problems.

-Texas Orthopedics’ board-certified surgeon, Dr. Chris Danney, specializes in sports medicine and outlined the difference between these injuries and how to tell when it’s time to see a specialist.
+Texas Orthopedics’ board-certified surgeon, Dr. Chris Danney, specializes in sports medicine and outlined the difference between these severe injuries and how to tell when it’s time to see a specialist.

 Sprain vs. Strain vs. Break